hookFang/File-Share-Node.js-Express/README.md

 This a file sharing API application, Users can upload a file and it creates a random URL which they can share.
 It will allow anyone with this URL to download the uploaded file.
 No need to Sign Up, easy free file sharing service.

-Link to Live Website: https://fileshareapp20.herokuapp.com/ (Testing still in progress not yet complete)
+Link to Live Website: https://fileshareapp20.herokuapp.com/

 ## Disclaimer
-Any copyright Files uploaded will the users responsibility.
+Any copyright Files uploaded will be users responsibility.
-Currently the Main Page after Sign Up Only Supports uploading a file and displaying it.
-You can also copy the LINK for download.
-The EDIT and DELETE button aree still work in progress.

 ## Share Files Privately
 If the user Signs Up for an account, the person who needs to download the file should also sign up in order to access the file.